chenx/oj/algorithms/topological_sorting.md

 # Topological sorting

-A topological sort for a directed acyclic graph (DAG) is a linear ordering of vertices such that for every directed edge \(u \to v\), vertex \(u\) comes before \(v\).
+A topological sort for a directed acyclic graph (DAG) is a linear ordering of vertices such that for every directed edge \(u -> v\), vertex \(u\) comes before \(v\).
 It is used to schedule tasks with dependencies (e.g., project management, build systems), ensuring all tasks appear only after their dependencies.

 ## Key Concepts